calmo-framework/calmo-net/docs/validation.md

                 .Using()
                 .Rule(p => p.CPF, FormatValidation.Brazil.CPF)
                 .Rule(p => p.CPF, DocumentValidation.Brazil.CPF)
+                .Rule(p => p.Child, child => child != null)
                     .BreakIfIsInvalid()
-                .Rule(p => p.Email, FormatValidation.Email);
+                .Rule(p => p.Child, child => !string.IsNullOrEmpty(child.Name));
 ```
-Note: You can create break points in the validation chain using the 'BreakIfIsInvalid' to stop the validation and return only the errors generated up to that point
+Note: You can create break points in the validation chain using the 'BreakIfIsInvalid' to stop the validation and return only the errors generated up to that point.